-- Ensure proper user id and authentication for non-consumer users and administrators on your IBM i (Requirement 8.5)—Administrators, system developers, database admins, and other users who work on the system but don’t consume data, must also have separate user names and authentication.
+- Do not use group, shared, or generic IDs, or other authentication methods.
+Service providers with access to customer environments must use a unique authentication credential (such as a password/passphrase) for each customer environment.
+(Requirement 8.5)—Administrators, system developers, database admins, and other users who work on the system but don’t consume data, must also have separate user names and authentication.
 Everyone must be authenticated.

 These requirements provide general rather than specific guidance for password creation and authentication.
 This isn’t unusual.
 Password requirements for other regulations can also be general.